 But the Bible does not support this notion.

 We will show here from the Scriptures that there really is such a thing as “premarital sex” and the act of sex itself does not automatically constitute marriage.

 So if sex does not automatically constitute marriage what does?

-Biblical marriage may be constituted in one of four ways.
+Biblical marriage may be constituted in one of five ways.

 “16 And if a man entice a maid that is not betrothed, and lie with her, he shall surely endow her to be his wife.

 17 If her father utterly refuse to give her unto him, he shall pay money according to the dowry of virgins.” – Exodus 22:16-17 (KJV)